SanketNikam07/Bajaj/README.md

-This website was developed as part of a hackathon project for Bajaj.
+This website was developed as part of a hackathon(8-hours) project for Bajaj.
 The application aims to provide a seamless digital platform that represents Bajaj’s services with a focus on accessibility, responsiveness, and user experience.
 The project highlights the use of modern web technologies and innovative thinking under time constraints.

 Key Highlights: